-- (a) Roles and Responsibilities of the Board (Contd) - Engage with Chief Compliance Officer ("CCO") on a regular basis to provide the opportunity for the CCO to discuss issues faced by the compliance function.
-The Board should also consider engaging the CCO without the presence of other members of Senior Management from time to time; - Provide the CCO with direct and unimpeded access to the Board; - Ensure that the CCO is supported with sufficient resources, including competent officers, to perform his/her duties effectively; - Oversee the implementation of the Bank's governance framework and internal control environment, and periodically review whether these remain appropriate in the light of material changes to the size, nature and complexity of the Bank's operations; - Promote, together with Senior Management, a sound corporate culture within the Bank which reinforces ethical, prudent and professional behaviour; - Promote sustainability through appropriate environmental, social and governance considerations in the Bank's business strategies; - Promote timely and effective communication between the Bank and BNM on matters affecting or that may affect the safety and soundness of the Bank: - Undertake the Board's duties and responsibilities as well as oversight functions as stipulated in the Companies Act 2016 ("CA 2016"), FSA 2013, Islamic Financial Services Act 2013 ("IFSA 2013"), BNM Policy Documents and Guidelines and any other regulations or directives issued by BNM from time to time; - Undertake the Board's duties and responsibilities and oversight functions as stipulated in paragraph 11.2 of the BNM's Policy Document on Anti-Money Laundering, Countering Financing of Terrorism and Targeted Financial Sanctions for Financial Institutions ("AML/CFT and TFS for FIs"); - Undertake and exercise the Board's duties, responsibilities and oversight functions as stipulated in paragraph 8.1 to paragraph 8.6, paragraphs 10.41 and 10.51 of the BNM's Risk Management in Technology ("RMiT") Policy Documents; - Exercise oversight accountability over Shariah governance and compliance to ensure the processes reflect the integration of Shariah governance considerations within the business and risk strategies of the Bank as per outlined under the BNM's Shariah Governance Policy Document or any other regulations or directives issued by BNM from time to time; and - Provide board veto clearance for large exposures based on Credit Policy of the Bank.
+- (a) Roles and Responsibilities of the Board (Contd) - Ensure that the relevant stakeholders discharge their responsibilities for the development and effective implementation of the Bank's capital management policies and processes; - Approve credit transactions to connected parties based on Guidelines on Credit Transactions and Exposures with Connected Parties; - Engage with Chief Compliance Officer ("CCO") on a regular basis to provide the opportunity for the CCO to discuss issues faced by the compliance function.
+The Board should also consider engaging the CCO without the presence of other members of Senior Management from time to time; - Provide the CCO with direct and unimpeded access to the Board; - Ensure that the CCO is supported with sufficient resources, including competent officers, to perform his/her duties effectively; - Oversee the implementation of the Bank's governance framework and internal control environment, and periodically review whether these remain appropriate in the light of material changes to the size, nature and complexity of the Bank's operations; - Promote, together with Senior Management, a sound corporate culture within the Bank which reinforces ethical, prudent and professional behaviour: - Promote sustainability through appropriate environmental, social and governance considerations in the Bank's business strategies: - Promote timely and effective communication between the Bank and BNM on matters affecting or that may affect the safety and soundness of the Bank; - Undertake the Board's duties and responsibilities as well as oversight functions as stipulated in the Companies Act 2016 ("CA 2016"), FSA 2013, Islamic Financial Services Act 2013 ("IFSA 2013"), BNM Policy Documents and Guidelines and any other regulations or directives issued by BNM from time to time; - Undertake the Board's duties and responsibilities and oversight functions as stipulated in paragraph 11.2 of the BNM's Policy Document on Anti-Money Laundering, Countering Financing of Terrorism and Targeted Financial Sanctions for Financial Institutions ("AML/CFT and TFS for FIs"); - Undertake and exercise the Board's duties, responsibilities and oversight functions as stipulated in paragraph 8.1 to paragraph 8.6, paragraphs 10.41 and 10.51 of the BNM's Risk Management in Technology ("RMiT") Policy Documents; - Exercise oversight accountability over Shariah governance and compliance to ensure the processes reflect the integration of Shariah governance considerations within the business and risk strategies of the Bank as per outlined under the BNM's Shariah Governance Policy Document or any other regulations or directives issued by BNM from time to time; and - Provide board veto clearance for large exposures based on Credit Policy of the Bank.
 Where such veto clearance was obtained via circulation, the loan/financing exposures to be collectively deliberated and ratified in the subsequent Board meeting. - (b) Performance Criteria used to assess the Board as a whole and individually